It took a visit to Bird & Bone (

-The onion slivers & Florida cheddar cheese separating the top and bottom was a great idea.
-There may have been a tad too many pickles, but that’s easily fixed, or maybe you like a bunch of pickles, and you’re ok with it.
+The onion slivers & Florida cheddar cheese separating the top and bottom were great ideas.
+There may have been a tad too many pickles, but that’s easily fixed, or maybe you like a bunch of them, and you’re ok with it.

 I would have skipped out on the bacon as I don’t think it needs it.
-What I found worked beautifully was the Alabama white BBQ sauce.
+Now, what worked beautifully was the Alabama white BBQ sauce.
 I slathered some on the bottom bun alongside the comeback sauce, and you had a one-two punch that people won’t see coming.

 Trust me on this one.

 Somehow I manage to order some *desserts.
 The fried apple pies are reminiscent of a particular fast-food chain that I know Sir Richard loved growing up; it won’t take rocket science to figure out this one.
 Even the hot spiced waffle fries seem to be a riff on that same place.
-No complaints here as I grew up eating it and enjoying that place too.
+There are no complaints here as I grew up eating it and enjoying that place too.